filecoin-shipyard/js-lotus-client/docs/intro.md

 {"jsonrpc":"2.0","result":{"Version":"0.3.0+gite4b5f1df.dirty","APIVersion":512,"BlockDelay":6},"id":1}
 ```

-Most of the time, when you run commands using the `lotus` command line client, for example, `lotus version`, it is actually connecting to the daemon using a websocket, and executing methods using JSON-RPC.
+Most of the time, when you run commands using the `lotus` command line client, for example, `lotus version`, it is actually connecting to the daemon using a WebSocket, and it is executing methods using JSON-RPC.

 Different daemons that are part of Lotus support different sets of methods.
-For example, when you run `lotus-storage-miner run`, it will listen on port 2345 (by default), and it has a number of methods for doing things such as querying the status of sectors.
+When you execute `lotus daemon`, it will listen on port 1234 (by default), exposes JSON-RPC methods for wallets, making deals, checking chain sync status, etc. When you run `lotus-storage-miner run`, it will listen on port 2345 (by default), and it has a number of methods for doing things such as querying the status of sectors.

 More details about the JSON-RPC API, including links to the lists of methods available, are at: [https://lotu.sh/en+api](https://lotu.sh/en+api)